alfi-FRT/alfi-FRT/README.md

 📫 How to reach me: https://www.linkedin.com/in/%C3%A1d%C3%A1m-alf%C3%B6ldi-1153b1222/

-⚡ Fun fact: I used to play competetive chess and I'm still participating in amateur tournaments.
+⚡ Fun fact: I used to play competetive chess and still participate in amateur tournaments.
 Add me on Lichess if you dare to challenge me😼: https://lichess.org/@/AlfiPlaysChess